drmlbrt/laughing-robot/README.md

 In the end, the only limits are your scripting talents.
 It has proven that with little setup you can run the ZeroTouch Provisioning without any issues.

+Last but not least, I can logon, however issues with SSH, but those are out of scope !
+Thank you, and have funn with this feature.